Abstract nonlinear evolution inclusions of second order with applications in visco-elasto-plasticity: Visco-elasto-plastic model for martensitic phase transformation in shape-memory alloys

 \section{Visco-elasto-plastic model for martensitic phase transformation in shape-memory alloys}

-In this example, we consider equations which describe a solid-solid phase transition in shape-memory alloys driven by stored-energy and a dissipation mechanism.
-As critically discussed in \cite{RajRou03EDSA}, a commonly used model describing this phenomena is for the isothermal case given by where $\mathbold{f} \in \rmL^2(0,T;\rmH^{-1,2}(\Omega)^d)$, $m,n\in \mathbb{N}$ and $\mu,\nu\geq 0 $ are non-negative real values.
+In this example, we consider equations that describe a solid-solid phase transition in shape-memory alloys driven by stored-energy and a dissipation mechanism.
+As critically discussed in \cite{RajRou03EDSA}, a commonly used model describing this phenomenon pertains to the isothermal case which is given by where $\mathbold{f} \in \rmL^2(0,T;\rmH^{-1,2}(\Omega)^d)$, $m,n\in \mathbb{N}$ and $\mu,\nu\geq 0 $ are non-negative real values.
 Here, $\rho\geq 0$ denotes the density of the body, $\uu:\Omega \times[0,T] \rightarrow \mathbb{R}^d$ the displacement of the body, which is related to the deformation $\yy$ by $\uu(\xx,\cdot)=\yy(\xx,\cdot)-\xx$ on a reference body configuration $\Omega$, and $\mathbold{\sigma}:\mathbb{R}^{d\times d}\rightarrow \mathbb{R}^{d \times d}$ the \textsc{Piola--Kirchhoff} stress tensor depending on the gradient $\nabla u$.
-The stress $\ssigma$ is, in general, not monotone and for hyperelastic materials given by the derivative of a potential $\varphi:\mathbb{R}^{d\times d}\rightarrow \mathbb{R}$ describing the specific stored energy, i.e, $\ssigma=\varphi'$ in turn is not quasiconvex\footnote{See, e.g., \cite[Remark 6.5, p.
-175]{Roub13NPDE}.}.
-The contribution of $\mu(-1)^m\Delta^m \uu$ in the equations models a capillarity-like behaviour of the solid and $\nu(-1)^n\Delta^n \partial_t \uu$ describes a higher order viscosity.
-According to the authors, experiments show that the hysteretic phenomena in shape memory alloys are rate independent.
-That implies that the equation \eqref{eq:marten} does not model plasticity effects appropriately.
+The stress tensor $\ssigma$ is, in general, not monotone, and for hyperelastic materials given by the derivative of a potential $\varphi:\mathbb{R}^{d\times d}\rightarrow \mathbb{R}$ describing the specific stored energy, i.e, $\ssigma=\varphi'$.
+This implies that the potential $\varphi$ is in general not quasiconvex.\footnote{See, e.g., \cite[Remark 6.5, p.
+175]{Roub13NPDE}.} The contribution of $\mu(-1)^m\Delta^m \uu$ in these equations models a capillarity-like behaviour of the solid, and $\nu(-1)^n\Delta^n \partial_t \uu$ describes a higher order viscosity.
+According to the authors, experiments show that the hysteretic phenomenon in shape memory alloys are rate-independent.
+This implies that the equation \eqref{eq:marten} does not model plasticity effects appropriately.
 The authors in \cite{RajRou03EDSA} suggest to incorporate a correction term into the equations which describes plasticity effects of the body.
 More precisely, they introduce a dissipation function $\lambda$ that is nonnegative and homogeneous of degree one that captures this hysteretic response.
-The governing equations are then given by where $\mathrm{Sgn}: \mathbb{R}\rightrightarrows \mathbb{R}$ is here the multi-valued and one-dimensional sign function, $\ssigma_p:\mathbb{R}^{d\times d}\rightarrow \mathbb{R}^{d\times d}$ is the plastic stress, and $\lambda:\mathbb{R}^{d\times d}\rightarrow \mathbb{R}$ is a so-called phase indicator and thus indicates the status of the phase of $\nabla \uu$.
-For a more physical discussion of the model, we refer to \cite{PleRou02VEPM,RajRou03EDSA,ArGrRo03MNSM} and the references therein where the model has been studied extensively by \textsc{Roub{\'\i}{\v{c}}ek} and coauthors.
-In \cite{PleRou02VEPM}, the authors showed the existence of weak solutions for the case $n=m=2$, $\alpha>0$, and $\beta>0$.
-In \cite{RajRou03EDSA}, the authors show the existence of very weak solution for the critical cases $n=0$, $\nu,\mu \geq 0$ and $m\geq 3$ which can not be tackled in our framework due to the growth condition on $\Psi$ that requires $p>1$, see Condition \ref{eq:Psi2.4}.\\
+The governing equations are then given by where $\mathrm{Sgn}: \mathbb{R}\rightrightarrows \mathbb{R}$ is the multi-valued sign function, $\ssigma_p:\mathbb{R}^{d\times d}\rightarrow \mathbb{R}^{d\times d}$ is the plastic stress, and $\lambda:\mathbb{R}^{d\times d}\rightarrow \mathbb{R}$ is a so-called phase indicator and thus indicates the status of the phase of $\nabla \uu$.
+For a more physical discussion of the model, we refer to \cite{PleRou02VEPM,RajRou03EDSA,ArGrRo03MNSM} and the references therein where the model is studied extensively by \textsc{Roub{\'\i}{\v{c}}ek} and coauthors.
+In \cite{PleRou02VEPM}, the authors showed the existence of weak solutions for the case $n=m=2$ and $\nu, \mu >0$.
+In \cite{RajRou03EDSA}, the authors show the existence of very weak solutions for the critical cases $n=0$, $\nu,\mu \geq 0$ and $m\geq 3$ which can not be tackled in our framework due to the growth condition on $\Psi$ that requires $p>1$, see Condition \ref{eq:Psi2.4}.\\